-Through the course of a cadet career they will move through three stages of ability for the Fieldcraft syllabus.
+Through the course of a cadet career, cadets will move through three stages of ability for the fieldcraft syllabus.
 These are:

-To allow cadets to participate in any Fieldcraft training, all staff are required to carry out further specialist training to ensure that the cadets and staff are familiar with all the skills required and to ensure compliance is met in line with the ACO policies and guidance.
+To allow cadets to participate in any fieldcraft training, all staff are required to carry out further specialist training to ensure that the cadets and staff are familiar with all the skills required and to ensure compliance is met in line with RAFAC policies and guidance.